A New Valuation Term: EBITDA-C

 We have talked with business owners, investors, lenders, and other valuation professionals to get their perspective regarding the current environment, and the vast majority agree that a solid foundation with a persuasive and tangible forecast is the greatest value driver going forward.

 The perception that M&A markets have come to a halt because of COVID is untrue.
-The reality is that although deal volume has slowed valuations remain strong.
-Investors have record amounts of cash that they are looking to put to use, and the general belief that COVID is temporary, combined with a shortage of good opportunities, low interest rates, and an active lending environment indicates that valuations should stay healthy.
+According to the latest Chinook Report for 1H 2021, global, U.S., and Pacific Northwest deal volume rebounded to record highs compared to 2020 (read more here).
+Investors have record amounts of cash that they are looking to put to use.
+Low interest rates and an active lending environment indicate that valuations should stay healthy.